sumanjs/suman/README.md

 to the Node.js community.
 * Mocha, Jasmine and Tape lack some other nice features that are implemented by Suman.
 For example, Tape's ability to pre-load modules using the command line before running tests is nowhere near as powerful or easy to use as the dependency injection ability of this library.
+* Using Mocha, Tape, Jasmine you could not easily pass data to tests, to reuse the same test code for different scenarios; Suman allows you to pass dynamic data to tests using dependency injection.
 * And lastly, a BIG ONE: clean reporting - at the command line, using Mocha, logging/debugging output by the developer would obfuscate the test results, nullifying any advantage of reporting tools.
 Suman has a simple trick up its sleeve to allow for 100% clean reporting for any test or group of tests.